jcm300/DotFiles/arch_linux_installation/README.md

 Now the pc will reboot and you should go to the base arch linux installed instead of the arch linux bootable.
 There, you login and run:
 ```
-mount /dev/sdxY /mnt #pen with scripts and backup
+sudo mount /dev/sdxY /mnt #pen with scripts and backup
-su
 /mnt/setup.sh jcm300 /mnt #the first is the username, the last parameter is the path for the folder with backup and configs
 ```